zigster64/zig-zag-zoe/README.md

 IF a player gets X in a row (where X == the number of squares needed to win), then they win, and everyone else loses !

+If a player wins, then all the base are belong to them.

 ## Zero Wing Enabled

 Each turn, a player may randomly get Zero Wing Enabled.
-In this mode, the border of the board is printed in orange, and they can click on ANY square
-(including both empty squares AND squares that has another players piece already), and it is changed to their piece.
+In this mode, the border of the board is printed in orange, and they can click on ANY square including both empty squares AND squares that has another players piece already ... and the square is changed to their piece.

 ## Set us up the Bomb